 - Moreover, a key stumbling block which emerged from both sessions centred on how to maintain a consistent level of trust with clients bearing in mind the growing utilisation of automation.

-The roundtable discussion began with an outline describing how clients’ growing preference for digital channels is continuing to influence wealth and asset managers’ service delivery models.
-More specifically, the discussion coalesced around the emergence of two alternatives to the traditional advisor-based wealth management proposition; a fully automated digital wealth manager, or a hybrid solution encompassing digital automation in conjunction with an advisor-assisted element of interaction.
+- The discussion coalesced around the emergence of two alternatives to the traditional advisor-based wealth management proposition; a fully automated digital wealth manager, or a hybrid solution encompassing digital automation in conjunction with an advisor-assisted element of interaction.

-The general consensus amongst delegates was that the combination of an advisory service offering both human and digital interaction – the hybrid model – is the most attractive solution in terms of meeting the demands of consumers and tapping prospective growth moving forward.
-The reasons behind this level of agreement were multifaceted in nature.
+- The general consensus amongst delegates was that the combination of an advisory service offering both human and digital interaction – the hybrid model – is the most attractive solution in terms of meeting the demands of consumers and tapping prospective growth moving forward.

 - The increasing proliferation of digital wealth management advice represents a growing trend in the industry to service the needs of mass affluent clients unable to afford face-to-face investment advice.